software-students-spring2024/3-python-package-exercise-speed/README.md

 Python game version of the dance arcade game, using arrow keys to match the steps of the dance.

-Note: When writing the statements below, you may need to change all the statements below with `python3` to `python` depending on your python installation.
+Note: When writing the statements below, you may need to change all the statements with `python3` to `python` depending on your python installation.

 ## To play:
 `python3 -m pydancer play`

+You can change the song, difficult, and the character as shown below

+`python3 -m pydancer play --song two-in-the-rain --difficulty hard --character boy`

 ## To list display options:
 To list all display options,